Real Score

 Part I: Reality Check

 1. Available Information: How transparent is the competition about who is running it, and how it has been set up.
 Is there a Limited Company clearly visible on the website and is it registered with the Companies House?
 Or is it a sole trader hiding in their parents’ basement trying to make easy money?
 Are you able to find out who is/are the person(s) running the competition easily?
+Can you find out other information relevant to the competition easily before entering?

 2. Previous Winners: Are you able to check the previous winners easily?
 Are all the details visible?
 Is it only one person, or a person linked to the person(s) running the competition winning the prizes all the time?
 Does the competition publish prize collections, or any other proof increasing the likelihood that the prizes are genuinely given out?